instantiator/process-start-info-testing/README.md

 > executable, or a simple executable name that the system will attempt to find within folders specified
 > by the `PATH` environment variable.

-Some quick experiments with `ProcessStartInfo` with `UseShellExecute == false` give conflicting results on Mac OS, Big Sur:
+Some quick experiments with `ProcessStartInfo` with `UseShellExecute` set to `false` give conflicting results on Mac OS:

 * Some binaries, like `docker`, can be reliably found and executed.
 * Others, like `ffmpeg`, cannot _when launched from Visual Studio._